 These terrified dogs were saved from unimaginable torture.
 They were taken back to the monks’ shelter to start a new life, safe and happy, with the other rescued animals.

 Our fight against the dog meat trade is constant.
-Fight with us by signing our petition
+Thank you for fighting with us